 Is PCR testing mandatory to travel to Chile?

 All travelers must have proof of a negative PCR test that was taken within 72 hours of boarding.

 This requirement applies to every traveler over the age of 2.
 The 72-hour time period for the test starts from the time the test is administered and not from when the test results become available.
-International travelers will not be able to enter Chile without a valid PCR test.
-Vaccinated travelers are still required to abide by this PCR testing requirement.

 If your trip to Chile involves layovers, your PCR test must be from within 72 hours of boarding your final flight to Chile.